-How to swap your blow dry for air dry this summer (and still look hot!)
+How to swap your blow dry for air dry this summer by a top hair stylist

 Outside the temperature is rising which means inside the idea of blow drying your hair every morning is less than refreshing.
 But there’s maybe another way to tame your tresses and look cool while staying cool.

 With the right products and techniques our experts reckon that all of us could rock airdried hair without looking flat or straggly.

 How prep hair to air dry successfully

 Towelling is often the downfall of great hair.
 It’s not about roughing your hair up to get the moisture out quickly, it is the opposite, making sure that you get as much of the moisture out with your towel as possible, but not too aggressively as towel drying promotes frizz.

 Swapping in a microfibre towel for your old terry one is a start, since the tiny fabric particles are far gentler on the hair cuticle than cotton is.

 Use it to dab and gently squeeze your locks until you’re no longer dripping.
 “Use the towel to blot and squeeze the hair dry and never rub the hair harshly with the towel, as this will cause breakage,” recommends Carly Prince, partner for Muse of London.

 Obviously no one wants a knotty mess, but combing at the wrong time can wreck your carefree airdried look: “When leaving your hair to dry naturally, the most important thing to do to avoid frizz is to not brush your hair,” explains Carly.
 “Running a hairbrush through wet hair when it’s starting to dry can disrupt the placement of the hair, as well as the structure, allowing hair to become frizzy.
 Instead, try to use a wide toothcomb or your fingers to work through your hair to keep the hair free from unwanted frizz.”